goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 Already, we see that this formalization introduces some overheads with respect to the informal/nominal encoding of the $\lamy$ calculus.
 The upside of this definition of $\lamy$ terms becomes apparent when we start thinking about $\alpha$-equivalence and capture-avoiding substitution.
 Since the LN terms use de Bruijn levels for bound variables, there is only one way to write the term $\lambda x.x$ or $\lambda y.y$ as a LN term, namely $\lambda 0$.
 As the $\alpha$-equivalence classes of named $\lamy$ terms also collapse into a singleton $\alpha$-equivalence class in a LN representation, the notion of $\alpha$-equivalence becomes trivial.

 As a result of using LN representation of binders, the notion of substitution is split into two distinct operations.
 One operation is the substitution of bound variables, called _opening_.
 The other is substitution, defined only for free variables.
+Whereas substitution replaces a free variable (in a named $\lambda$-term) by a given term, the _open_ operation does the same thing, except it substitutes the term for a bound variable/index:

 <div class="Definition" head="Opening and substitution">We will usually assume that $S$ is a well-formed LN term when proving properties about substitution and opening.
 The abbreviation $M^N \equiv \{0 \to N\}M$ is used throughout this chapter.